What is radiosurgery?

 Tumor location imaging.
 Once the head frame is in place, the exact location of the lesion to be treated will be found using a CT scan or MRI.

 Radiation dose planning.
 After the CT scan or MRI has been done, the radiation therapy team will figure out the treatment plan.
-The results of the imaging scan, along with other information, will be used by a medical physicist to find the best treatment.
+A medical physicist will use the imaging scan results, along with other information, to find the best treatment.

 Linear accelerator (LINAC) systems